 O. lithobates are a peaceful Hap, being neither bothered or showing aggression toward other fish.
 Even among themselves, they are quite mild-mannered, only displaying brief flares of fin or a passing nip during spawning rituals.
 Notwithstanding their mildness, they are not reticent at obtaining food.
 They are adept at catching and consuming feeder fish (even minnows!), compared to most predators who usually just cripple them, leaving them to die, or canít catch the fast-swimming minnows.
 Males reach a length of 5", while females get up to about 4".
 This species tends to be grow rather slowly compared with other fish.
 Broods typically consist of 15-40 fry, which are 4mm when released.

-Note: The male pictured above is a different variety of O. lithobates than that displayed below.
-For example, notice the difference in the yellowish-organe of the dorsal fin between these two males. □
+Note: The males pictured above are of a different variety of O. lithobates.
+For example, notice the difference in the yellowish-organe of the dorsal fin between the males.